c-hudson/muddler/README.md

 ![Screenshot](screenshot.jpg)
-This screenshot shows the two interfaces of muddler.
-In the foreground is muddler running in a terminal window.
-The background window is firefox connected to the same muddler session via websockets.
-Both are interactive and can show the same or different worlds.
+This screenshot three windows displaying a connection to 8bit and Parlor via Firefox, a remote session, and the original instance of muddler.
+The foremost window shows the world editor for 8bit.
+All three windows are interactive and can show the same or different worlds.

 # muddler